ArkylTrulock/ArkylTrulock/README.md

 I enjoy analysing, visualising and interpreting data.

-I usevvarious python libraries including (but not limited to) pandas, numpy, matplotlib and seaborn to produce reports that are undertandable and visually engaging.
+I use various python libraries including (but not limited to) pandas, numpy, matplotlib and seaborn to produce reports that are undertandable and visually engaging.